alexprut/earth-defender/README.md

 and intended to be fault tolerant and distributed.

 ### Use Cases
+Below are listed the most relevant use cases, user interfaces and the flow diagrams of the messages exchanged between the client and server.

 #### Multiplayer, create new room
 Below you can see the user interface: